-Financial procrastination is the deferral of making necessary financial decisions.
+Financial Procrastination Has a Cost Financial procrastination is the deferral of making necessary financial decisions.
 It is putting off a financial decision, even though you know that you might be worse off as a result.
-Typical examples are failing to cash checks that are signed to you, depositing...
+Typical examples are failing to cash checks...

-Here's the thing about saving: The earlier in life you begin, the better off you'll be.
+How to Raise a Saver Here’s the thing about saving: The earlier in life you begin, the better off you’ll be.
 When we learn the basics of saving at a young age, these behaviors become instilled in us.
-Like brushing our teeth, or exercising, saving can become second nature.
-Because of this,...
+Like brushing our teeth, or exercising, saving can...

-The effects of a personal financial crisis are often profound.
-Research has shown that losing a job, for example, generates a level of grief in some people that’s similar to the loss of a treasured relationship - or even death.
-That’s because we often lose more than...
+How to survive a personal financial crisis The effects of a personal financial crisis are often profound.
+Research has shown that losing a job, for example, generates a level of grief in some people that’s similar to the loss of a treasured relationship – or...

 The link you clicked will take you to one of our partner websites.
 We don't control the content of our partner sites.
 Please review their Privacy Policy as it may differ from our Privacy Policy.